yazz/VisualJS/README.md

 # Yazz Pilot
 ## Self hosted, drag and drop UI builder for building internal web apps
 Yazz Pilot is a drag and drop UI builder for building internal web apps, using JavaScript as the scripting language.
-The initial focus is to build web apps on top of 3Scale, Mulesoft, Kong, Rest APIs, Postgres or other enterprise stuff.
+It . can connect to Rest APIs, Postgres or other enterprise stuff.
 There is a demo here (Only works on desktops and Chrome right now):

 https://yazz.com/app/homepage.html
 <br/><br/><br/>